 Wood

-However, wood is prone to peeling, rotting and warping.
-It is not recommended for homes near the ocean or in humid climates because sunshine, humidity and salt accelerate these factors.
+However, wood is prone to peeling, rotting, and warping.
+It is not recommended for homes near the ocean or in humid climates because sunshine, humidity, and salt accelerate these factors.
 Even in non-humid climates, wood requires maintenance in the form of sanding and repainting.
 Wood is an ideal material to use as a patio enclosure cover in drier climates or if you don’t plan on staying at a residence for more than a few years.

 Aluminum

 As the world’s most abundant element, aluminum seems to have it all.
 It is inexpensive, durable and only requires minimal upkeep.
-It doesn’t weight much, but it is strong.
+It doesn’t weigh much, but it is strong.
 An aluminum patio cover provides excellent protection because it doesn’t crack, warp or rot.

 Since it’s a metal, it does conduct heat easily.
 That’s why aluminum patio covers turn the air uncomfortable in the sun, even in the winter.
 As such, it’s recommended for use in cloudier climates.